-The Kounrad mine and the surrounding dumps, which represent the raw material for CAML's treatment works, are located in the Balkhash area of south-central Kazakhstan, 15 km north of the town of Balkhash and 600 km north-west of the largest city, Almaty.
-Balkhash is on the northern bank of Lake Balkhash, which stretches 600 km from east to west.
+The Kounrad mine and surrounding dumps are located in the Balkhash area of south-central Kazakhstan, 15 km north of the town of Balkhash and 600 km northwest of the largest city, Almaty.
+Balkhash is on the northern bank of the Balkhash Lake, which stretches 600 km in an east-west direction.

-The region is characterised by a semi-arid climate and typically flat topography, or steppe.
+The region is characterised by a semi-arid climate and typically flat topography, or Steppe.